How To Make a Cute Bag From an Old Cherished T-Shirt

 Zipper as Accent

-I like these colors together.
 Using the yellow zip makes yellow an accent in this color scheme.
+Think of the zipper color as another ‘fabric’ for your project.
 Yellow fabric for the lining would have been overwhelming for me.
 But all of that orange-y goodness on the lining is a welcome, hearty anchor for this color combo.

 How to Audition Zipper Pulls

 When Becca is unzipped, you’ll be able to see the lining fabric.
 To audition zipper pulls for Becca, arrange the project and options so you can see all of these elements together.
 These are all fun options, but I loved the contrast of the dark blue on the yellow zip, against the orange lining.

 Zips and pulls available from Zipit on Etsy.

 Directions for the zipper installation and my ‘Easy-On’ trick for attaching a zipper pull on are included in the Becca Bags (LGD136) pattern.